milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Maple grove.md

 CH2_Emi: "Haha, he's a very cheerful kid!
 Don't worry too much about being a bother, It was lovely running into you guys again."

 Izumi: "Again. . .?
-Do you know these people sis?"
+Do you know these people, Sis?"

 CH2_Emi: "Ah, yes, I forgot to introduce you!
 We met when I was checking out the waterfall earlier.
 I saved their grandson from falling into the stream."